Read about our update schedules here.

 Patterns Anti-Patterns

-Business Continuity Within your business:
+Business Continuity In your business:

-- A "recovery first" mindset is adopted with a focus on bringing the highest priority business functions and capabilities out of impact as soon as possible
+- A "recovery first" mindset is adopted with a focus on bringing the highest-priority business functions and capabilities out of impact as soon as possible.

-- There is a maintenance schedule for the review of BCP test plans
+- There is a maintenance schedule for the review of BCP test plans.

-Within your business:
+In your business:

-- A "fix-the-problem" mentality is the only approach to incident management
+- A "fix the problem" mentality is the only approach to incident management.

 In your documentation: